MalloZup/bacheca/README.md

 Bacheca will help to analyze in deep tests.
 At moment is under development, feel free to contribute at any time.

+Feel free to take a look on milestones to see what is planed https://github.com/MalloZup/bacheca/milestones

 ## Setup for devel version ( only avaible currently)

 0) you need to have installed rails.